Take back your nights: 3 simple rules to reclaim your sleep (and your life)

 2) After 8 p.m., if you use supplements, go low and go smart

-Melatonin: Think of melatonin as a clock-setter, not a sedative.
-For many adults, very low doses (about 0.3–1 mg) taken 1–2 hours before bed are often sufficient; bigger doses can leave you groggy without added benefit.
-Save high-dose experiments for clinical trials—there’s oncology research with large doses, but that’s not general sleep advice.
+Caution about Melatonin: Think of melatonin as a clock-setter, not a sedative.
+For many adults, very low doses (about 0.3–1 mg) taken before bed are often sufficient; bigger doses can leave you groggy without added benefit.
+Save high-doses for clinical trials—there’s oncology research with large doses, but that’s not general sleep advice.
 Talk to your clinician if you have a sleep disorder or take other meds.

-Evening light—especially from bright, close screens—can suppress melatonin and keep your brain on “day mode.”
-Power down phones, tablets, and laptops in the hour before bed.
+Evening light—especially from bright, close screens—can suppress sleep and keep your brain on “day mode.”
+Power down phones, tablets, and laptops at 9 pm.
 If you must work, print it or use pen and paper; dim the room and keep it calm.
 Low-key, in-person connection with family?
 Great.
-Doomscrolling or heated group chats?
-Save them for tomorrow.
+Doomscrolling or heated group chat / social media?
+Save the conflict for tomorrow.
+Ok?
+Say yes.

-Write down on paper the 3 things you would like to accomplish tomorrow and read it.
+• Write down on the worksheet (Link below) the 3 things you would like to accomplish tomorrow and read it aloud.

 Put it together—your one-week reset